© - Steven A. Cerra, copyright protected; all rights reserved.

 “He favored the big side of the horn, playing a hard-bop vocabulary with great power and command. … his virtues are a great sound, great time, smart tune selection, and a band that cooks at a great temperature.”

-- Richard Cook & Brian Morton, The Penguin Guide to Jazz on CD, 6th ED.
+- Richard Cook and Brian Morton, The Penguin Guide to Jazz on CD, 6th ED.

 As Jazz author and critic, Herb Wong has pointed out: “Although the baritone saxophone is his instant identification, Brignola has a masterful command of a veritable arsenal of a dozen woodwind instruments.”
 In addition to Nick’s work on baritone, I am especially fond of his work on soprano saxophone.

 When Nick solos, the burners are switched on to maximum for as his counterpart on baritone saxophone, Gary Smulyan proclaims: “Nick doesn’t just blow into the horn – he screams into it!”

 As is the case with Smulyan, Nick started off as an alto saxophone/clarinet player.

 “‘A little more wind and you can play the same stuff.’

 Maybe not one of the more interesting quotes in jazz history, but that remark — made by ‘the guy at the music store’ where aspiring alto saxophonist/clarinetist Nick Brignola went to get his alto repaired — changed the course of Brignola's musical life back in the distant '50s.
 See, the guy at the store didn't have an alto to lend Nick, so, since the baritone's in the same key, he laid the big horn on him.